MEET THE TEAM:

 Publisher and CEO

-Ken is the publisher at Booktrope.
+Ken is the CEO of Booktrope.
 He started Booktrope in order to develop a new approach to publishing which would preserve the value offered by the traditional publishing model but organized in a less centralized way with more emphasis on autonomous creative teams.
 Ken has previously helped start several companies in other fields (mostly information retrieval and legal support).
 He has also practiced law, been a newspaper reporter, and published a book of his own, Unoriginal Misunderstanding (about the early history of the 1st Amendment).

 Katherine is the Chief Marketing Officer at Booktrope Publishing.
 She comes to Booktrope with a background in technology and online marketing in both Seattle and California, working at companies such as NetApp, ADIC and Siemens.
 Her life long love of books and a desire to bring a new type of focus to marketing them had her join forces to create Booktrope.
 She has also worked as an actress, a corporate trainer, and holds a degree in theater from the University of Southern California.